Skip to main content

 export OPENAI_API_KEY=<your-openai-api-key>

-Alternatively, if you're working in a notebook environment (Jupyter or Colab), set your OPENAI_API_KEY in a cell:
+If you're working in a notebook environment (Jupyter or Colab), set your OPENAI_API_KEY in a cell:

 %env OPENAI_API_KEY=<your-openai-api-key>